 4. Don’t neglect to fix things that are broken.

 If sellers walk through your house and spot a handful of items that need immediate repair, they’re going to wonder how well you’ve maintained the things they can’t see.
 The entryway is a big tip-off.
 Got a loose handrail on the steps, sagging screen door, or jiggly doorknob?
 Fix them.
 Clear your gutters, patch holes in your walls and address dripping faucets.

 What to do: Do a walk-through of your own home, pretending that you’re seeing it for the first time.
 What things have you always meant to fix?
 Now is the time.
 Spend a few weekends dealing with all of those niggling projects to get your home in show-worthy shape.

 You want buyers to feel like they could move into your house tomorrow—with their things.
-And your collectible tchotchkes, photos and utility bills make the space feel a little too personal.
-“That first impression is really important, and if they’re greeted with a huge photograph of you on your wedding day 25 years ago over the fireplace, that’s really distracting,” Mellstrom says.
+And your collectible tchotchkes, photos and utility bills make space feel a little too personal.
+“That first impression is significant, and if they’re greeted with a huge photograph of you on your wedding day 25 years ago over the fireplace, that’s distracting,” Mellstrom says.
 “It sends the message to the buyer that ‘This is my house, not your house.’”

 It’s possible to get 99% of the way through a home sale, only to stall out at the end over a minor detail.
 Don’t be that seller.
 “I’ve seen people throw away getting a $450,000 house sold over somebody wanting to take the mantle instead of leaving the mantle over the fireplace,” Derrick says.

-What to do: Unless it’s an heirloom that’s been in your family for generations, remember that you can probably find another one—but you may not find another buyer at that price.
-To be safe, if there are things you’re feeling like you can’t live without, such as the curtains you found at a crazy flea market or the light fixture you discovered at an antiques store, replace them with something else before you show the house.
+What to do: Unless it’s an heirloom that’s been in your family for generations, remember that you can probably find another one—but you may not see another buyer at that price.
+To be safe, if there are things you feel like you can’t live without, such as the curtains you found at a crazy flea market or the light fixture you discovered at an antique store, replace them with something else before you show the house.